honey-grapes/shiba-inu-generative-art/README.md

 ## Introduction
 ### Summary
-The `Random Shiba Inu Collage Generator` allows the user to generate a collage of randomly colored shiba inus.
-The user can specify the number of shiba inus they want on the collage and name the collage before the program saves the image.
+`Random Shiba Inu Collage Generator` allows users to generate a collage of randomly colored shiba inus.
+Users can specify the number of shiba inus they want on the collage and name the collage before the program saves the image.
 ### Motivation
 My interest in art and the rising popularity of NFTs have inspired me to work on this project.
 I have been making digital art for a couple of years but it mostly involved drawing on a tablet.
 However, after browsing through some generative art online, I thought it would be cool to give generative art a try too, starting from simple pixel patterns.

 Since I have recently started using Python, I think this would be a fun exercise for me to familiarize myself with some basic programming concepts in Python such as using the NumPy and Pillow libraries, lists, and writing methods.
-Publishing a repo is also a way to familiarize myself GitHub and document any learnings throughout the development process.
+Publishing a repo is also a way to familiarize myself with GitHub and document any learnings throughout the development process.

 ### Technologies
 ![python](https://img.shields.io/badge/Python-3.10.1-blue) ![pillow](https://img.shields.io/badge/Pillow-9.0.0-blue) ![numpy](https://img.shields.io/badge/NumPy-1.22.0-blue)